codefresh-io/docs.codefresh.io/_docs/pipelines/introduction-to-codefresh-pipelines.md

 ### Creating Docker images dynamically as build tools

 Now we reach one of the most powerful features of Codefresh pipelines.
-We have already seen that [freestyle pipeline steps]({{site.baseurl}}/docs/pipelines/steps/freestyle/) are just a series of commands that run inside the context of a Docker container.
-In most cases the images used for the freestyle steps are known in advance and come from public (e.g. Dockerhub) or [private Docker registries]({{site.baseurl}}/docs/docker-registries/external-docker-registries/).
+We have already seen that [freestyle steps]({{site.baseurl}}/docs/pipelines/steps/freestyle/) in pipelines are just a series of commands that run inside the context of a Docker container.
+In most cases the images used for the freestyle steps are known in advance and come from public (e.g. Dockerhub) or [private Docker registries]({{site.baseurl}}/docs/integrations/docker-registries/).

 Codefresh is one the few CI/CD solutions that not only offers easy Docker registry integration accessible to all pipelines